In-sessional Modules for overseas students

 1. If agreed with your school, these modules may be taken as credit bearing modules which contribute to your overall course credits.
 If this is the case, these modules will be showing as options on your course description.
 If this is the case, you can choice these in the same way (with your school) as other course modules.

-2. If these are not listed as available credit bearing modules in your course description, these modules are still available to you as NON-credit bearing modules.
-That is, they may be taken in additional to core modules and subject specific optional modules (over and above your credit limit).
-Please check that lecture times do not clash with your school's modules before registering.
+2. If these are not listed as available credit bearing modules in your course description, these modules may still be available to you as audit-only modules.
+That is, they may be taken in addition to core modules and subject specific optional modules but without assessment or credits.
+This option is only available at the discretion of the tutor - Please speak to the tutor on arrival at the class to see whether it’s ok for you to audit only.